 Thanking donors for their charitable gifts is often discussed but surprisingly, many nonprofit organizations still lag behind in acknowledging charitable donations, either from the standpoint of common courtesy or the legal requirements.

-The Internal Revenue Service provides detailed guidance for legally acknowledging charitable donations of all types on its webpage, “Substantiating Charitable Contributions.”
+The Internal Revenue Service provides detailed guidance for legally acknowledging charitable donations of all types on its web page, “Substantiating Charitable Contributions.”

-To this I would add that constant turnover in the development department can also result in lost relationships with key donors.
+I would add that constant turnover in the development department can also result in lost relationships with key donors.
 And who is normally responsible for acknowledging and communicating with donors?
 The development staff.

 A report sponsored by CompassPoint and the Evelyn and Walter Haas, Jr. Fund discusses similar concerns (and more), “Underdeveloped: A National Study of Challenges Facing Nonprofit Fundraising” (2013).